-It is the intent of this ordinance to provide orderly growth management for those areas identified in section 1.02 above.
+It is the intent of this Plan to provide orderly growth management for those areas identified in Section 1.02 above.
 This ordinance is not intended to terminate growth but rather to provide mechanisms for growth management in order to serve the citizens, visitors and property owners of Escambia County.
 Implementation of this ordinance is designed to maintain and improve the quality of life for all citizens of the county.

 The Board of County Commissioners of Escambia County finds that the goals, objectives, policies and regulations set forth hereunder are a necessary and proper means for planning and regulating the development and use of land in the county and for otherwise protecting and promoting the public health, safety, and general welfare of its citizens.
-It is the intent of this ordinance that the comprehensive plan sets general guidelines and principles concerning its purposes and contents and that this ordinance shall be construed broadly to accomplish its stated purposes and objective.
+It is the intent of this Comprehensive Plan to set general guidelines and principles concerning its purposes and contents and that this Plan shall be construed broadly to accomplish its stated purposes and objective.